 The Low Income Energy Assistance Program is designed to help residents with low income to receive a credit on their fuel and electric bills thereby reducing the amount they have to pay for the season.

 Applications are accepted October through May.
-Persons who are HOMEBOUND may call the Aging and Disability Resource Center of the Lakeshore to schedule a home visit (877) 416-7083.
 This is a list of resources for both Kewaunee and Manitowoc County residents.
 Appointments are suggested.

 223 Ellis St.

 Kewaunee, WI 54216

 Sturgeon Bay, WI 54235